 Gas Infrastructure > Odorisation

-Natural gas is combustible, colourless and odourless by nature.
+Natural gas is, by nature, combustible, colourless and usually with a low odour.
 The odorisation process of distributed gases is required for safety reasons and it acts as a “warning agent” in case of leakage.
 The process consists of injecting a chemical agent — an odorant — that adds a smell to the gas, turning it easily recognisable.

 The odorisation process brings specific challenges that the industry is addressing.
 In particular, precision is key in order to inject the exact amount of odorant.
 A pre-defined quantity must be injected within a relatively narrow range.
 Additionally, the injection of odorant requires a permanent control and verification of the concentration level.